urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

 <br>

-* In this demo we see you how to increase a counter every time a token is transferred.
+* This demo shows you how to increase a counter every time a token is transferred.

 <br>